hat makes Montgomery School unique?

-I cannot think of a better way to sum up the Montgomery Experience.
-What goes into creating children who feel that they can change the world?
+From the teachers we hire to the facility we occupy and the curriculum we teach, our PreK through eighth grade structure allows us to focus on the unique needs of children ages 4-14 without the distractions and the very different social and academic pressures faced by high school students.
 At Montgomery, we regard educating children as an opportunity to create the future.
-We take great pride that our students are “Inspired to Explore and Prepared to Succeed.”
+We take great pride that our students are “Inspired to Explore, and Prepared to Succeed.”
 We create an environment where nurturing is about building strong and resilient children.
-With a small school and a small class size, the children are known by everyone; teachers, administrators, and the other students.
+With a small school and small class sizes, the children are known by everyone: teachers, administrators, and the other students.

-As I walk around our beautiful, sixty acre campus and through the classrooms, the clamor and excitement of learning at Montgomery is palpable.
-Whether it is listening to seventh graders read their original poems, watching the eighth graders build their solar cars, hearing a kindergartner read a book from end to end for the first time, or watching a lacrosse team complete an undefeated season, I am inspired by how Montgomery students meet the challenges before them.
-Our students find joy in success and build pride through perseverance as they find their way to those wonderful “lightbulb” moments of learning.
+The excitement of learning at Montgomery is palpable.
+Whether it is listening to seventh graders read their original poems, watching the eighth graders build their solar cars, hearing a kindergartner read a book from beginning to end for the first time, or watching a lacrosse team complete an undefeated season, I am inspired by how Montgomery students rise to meet the challenges before them.
+Our students find joy in learning, and build pride through perseverance as they find their way to those wonderful “lightbulb” moments of understanding.

 Childhood is a precious time and children are eager to explore the world and learn new things.
 By the time children move on to high school, they are entering the adult world and leaving childhood behind.
 Our inspiring teachers bring out the best in our students and know how to provide balance, nurture motivation and instill the courage to take on new challenges.